 The BWCF is no longer taking part in consultations on planning applications but made the following comments on the original scheme for 101 houses.
-As such, their comments are provided below for information:
+As such, their comments are provided below for information only as the proposed scheme has changed significantly since this time and is also supported with further assessments and mitigation measures which have not been considered by the BWCF.